 - A U.S. flag

 - A headstone or marker purchased and shipped at the federal government's expense to the burial site.
-The application for the headstone can be filled out prior to the service person's discharge and placed with discharge papers or the family can request one on the individual's behalf
+The application for the headstone can be filled out prior to the service person's discharge and placed with discharge papers or the family can request one on the individual's behalf.

 Veterans can be buried in a national cemetery such as Arlington National Cemetery for free.
-This service includes the plot, a burial flag, opening and closing of the grave, care of site, government headstone and a Presidential Memorial Certificate.
+This service includes the plot, a burial flag, opening and closing of the grave, care of the site, government headstone and a Presidential Memorial Certificate.
 Veterans who wish to be cremated can also receive the same treatment as those who are buried in a national cemetery.
-Similar care and cost is available for the individual's spouses and dependents.
+Similar care and cost are available for the individual's spouses and dependents.

 Veterans may also be buried in a private cemetery and may be eligible to receive certain allowances and reimbursements, but will not have their entire burial paid for by the VA.
 Spouses and dependents are not covered as well if burial takes place in a private cemetery.